City Centre Bus Plan City Centre Bus Plan

 This would improve air quality, and free up at least 1 kilometre of kerbside space in the city centre for people to use and enjoy.

-We want your feedback on the proposed City Centre Bus Plan, specifically if you think it will help contribute to the objectives of the City Centre Masterplan.
+We asked for your feedback on the proposed City Centre Bus Plan, specifically if you think it will help contribute to the objectives of the City Centre Masterplan.
+Feedback was open from 5 July to 24 October 2021.
+The consultation received 149 responses.

 - Future consultations on detailed implementation plans 2022 onwards.